"If [man] is not to stifle his human feelings, he must practise kindness towards animals, for he who

 is cruel to animals becomes hard also in his dealings with men.
 We can judge the heart of a man by his treatment of animals."

 Since May 2005, the U.S. Department of Transportation (“DOT”) has required all U.S. airlines that operate scheduled passenger flights to file monthly reports on pets

 that died or were lost or injured during transport, pursuant to the requirements of section 710 of the 2000 Wendell H. Ford

 Aviation Investment and Reform Act for the 21st Century (as subsequently codified at Title 49, Section 41721 of the United States Code and Title 14, Section 234.13 of the Code of Federal Regulations).

-The DOT publishes redacted versions of these reports on its website, but unfortunately
+The DOT publishes redacted versions of these reports on its website, but

-on a carrier-by-carrier basis.
+filed at DOT on a carrier-by-carrier basis.

 Please note that the data for each airline does not necessarily indicate the quality